Vegetarian Split Pea Soup Recipe (Quick and Easy)

 One of the nicest things about having this website is that my son, Steven, who attends Georgetown University, can find a lot of the the recipes for simple dishes he’s used to eating at home.
 He has no meal plan this year so it’s great that he can cook for himself.
 (Please note: this is republished from 7 years ago, my son graduated from university 5 years ago.)

-Incidentally, I just sent him a care package last week, which included an immersion blender, and bags of lentils, beans and split peas.
+Incidentally, I just sent him a care package last week, which included an immersion blender, and bags of lentils, beans, and split peas so he can make this green pea and potato soup.
 Yes, I know, it’s not your typical care package, but I did include some British chocolate.
 However, I must add that he wasn’t too excited about the chocolate as he hasn’t been eating any sweets for the past month or so.

 Is he really my son?

-Another super easy and tasty recipe: celery soup!
+Another similar, super easy and tasty recipe: celery soup!

 It’s so easy to make this soup vegan!
-All you have to do is use vegetable stock and skip the milk at the end (or you can use a plant based milk).
+All you have to do is skip the milk at the end (or you can use a plant based milk).

-You may also enjoy this other pea soup recipe.
+You may also enjoy this other pea soup recipe using fresh or frozen peas.

-I’ve been making this so long, I don’t remember the source serves 6
+I’ve been making this for so long, I don’t remember the source serves 6

 FULL PRINTABLE RECIPE BELOW